Asian Salmon with the best Asian glaze!

 - 1 tablespoon apricot preserves, melted

 - Whisk together all of the marinade/sauce ingredients EXCEPT for the cornstarch.
-Add 1/3 cup of marinade to a freezer bag with salmon.
+Add ⅓ cup of marinade to a freezer bag with salmon.
 Reserve the rest.
-Marinate salmon in the refrigerator for 60 minutes.
+Marinate salmon at room temperature 60 minutes.

 - Meanwhile, prepare the salsa by tossing all the salsa ingredients in a bowl until well combined.
 Refrigerate.

-- When ready to cook, heat oven to 425°F. Heat 1/2 tablespoon sesame oil in a nonstick ovenproof skillet over medium-high heat (you may use a regular nonstick skillet and transfer fish to baking pan lined with foil after searing).
-Add salmon and sear for 1-2 minutes per side.
+- OVEN DIRECTIONS: When ready to cook, heat oven to 425°F. Heat ½ tablespoon sesame oil in a nonstick ovenproof skillet over medium-high heat (you may use a regular nonstick skillet and transfer fish to baking pan lined with foil after searing).
+Pat salmon dry and add salmon to skillet; sear for 1-2 minutes per side.
 When well browned on each side, transfer the skillet to the oven.

 - Roast until the salmon reaches an internal temperature of 135°F and is slightly firm to the touch, about 4 to 7 min, depending on thickness.
 Remove salmon to a plate, and tent with foil while you prepare the sauce.

 - Lightly grease grill and heat grill to medium heat.
 Pat salmon dry.
 (If salmon has skin, remove skin after grilling).
 Grill, uncovered, for 4 to 6 minutes per 1/2-inch thickness or until fish begins to flake when tested with a fork.
 Turn the fish once halfway through grilling.
 When done, remove from grill and let rest while you prepare the sauce.